Ordinance Amendment

 7-B-25-OA

-Approve the amendments to the Knoxville City Code, Appendix B, Zoning Code, Articles 2, General Definitions and Measurement Methodologies; Article 4, Residential Neighborhood Districts; Article 5, Commercial and Office Districts; Article 9, Uses; Article 10, Site Development Standards; and Article 11, Off-Street Parking to create a new Single-Family Attached dwelling use because it diversifies housing options and increases home ownership opportunity.
+Approve the amendments to add a new dwelling type, Single-Family Attached, to the Knoxville City Code, Appendix B, Zoning Code, Articles 2, General Definitions and Measurement Methodologies; Article 4, Residential Neighborhood Districts; Article 9, Uses; Article 10, Site Development Standards; and Article 11, Off-Street Parking, because it diversifies housing options and increases home ownership opportunity, with the edit to the definition of Single-Family Attached Dwelling to state: "A structure containing one dwelling unit attached at an interior side lot line by a vertical party wall to one other dwelling unit, for a maximum of two units.
+Each dwelling is located on a separate lot.
+A single-family attached dwelling is not a townhouse."

 Purpose